nodejs/nan/doc/new.md

 <a name="api_nan_true"></a>
 ### Nan::True()

-A helper method to create a new `v8::Boolean` object representing a `true` value in a way that is compatible across all supported versions of V8.
+A helper method to reference the `v8::Boolean` object representing the `true` value in a way that is compatible across all supported versions of V8.

 Signature: